codazoda/notes/DebianUpgrade.md

 Zend Engine v2.4.0, Copyright (c) 1998-2014 Zend Technologies
 ```

+Put your `Vagrantfile` back in order by uncommenting the lines that you
+commented before upgrading nfs-common.

 Reboot your vagrant box and you should be done.

 ```
 vagrant reload
 ```

+**Fix Mongo and XTree**

 In order to get mongo working again I had to use pecl to uninstall and then
 reinstall the driver.